nikolaswise/nikolas.ws/source/index.md

 Nikolas Wise is a creative technologist, designer, and developer who specializes in design critique, systems thinking, and the interaction between classical techniques and contemporary technology.

 Over the past 10 years, he has worked with fine artists, design studios, and the R&D wings of technology companies to explore the edges of what's possible.
-He is currently looking for [new opportunities](/collaborate).
+He is currently the Principal Developer for the Marketing team at [SmugMug](https://www.smugmug.com/) [& Flickr](https://www.flickr.com/).